Coleridge-Initiative/rich-context-competition/README.md

 See details for installing Docker on your system in our [Docker Installation](https://github.com/Coleridge-Initiative/rich-context-competition/wiki/Docker-Installation) notes.

-## Preparing your model for submission:
+## Preparing your model for self-evaluation and submission:

 To prepare your model for submission: